In this section:

 Movements within the Earth’s crust cause stress to build up at points of weakness, and rocks to deform.
 When the stress finally exceeds the strength of the rock, the rock fractures along a fault, often at a zone of existing weakness within the rock.
 BGS ©UKRI.
 All rights reserved.

-Anatomy of an earthquake. ©NERC.
+Anatomy of an earthquake. © NERC/UKRI.
 All rights reserved.

 BGS earthquake monitoring

-The BGS Earthquake Seismology Team is the UK’s national earthquake monitoring agency.
+The BGS’s earthquake seismology team is the UK’s national earthquake monitoring agency.
 We operate a network of sensors across the UK to measure earthquakes in the British Isles and around the world.
 We use the data we collect to investigate the nature and distribution of earthquake activity, and what makes them happen, to improve our understanding of earthquake hazards.

-In 2018, the British Geological Survey installed five seismometers in Surrey to track a sequence of earthquakes near Newdigate.
-BGS ©UKRI
+In 2018, BGS installed five seismometers in Surrey to track a sequence of earthquakes near Newdigate.
+BGS ©UKRI.

 BGS seismology: a brief introduction.
-BGS ©UKRI.
-All rights reserved.
+BGS © UKRI.

 How are earthquakes detected?